s9w/preTeX/README.md

 ```

 ## Status/Roadmap
-- Right now it only works in inline math, so not in `align` etc. Will definitely change
+- ~~Right now it only works in inline math, so not in environments like `align` etc. Will definitely change~~.
+Done!
 - Planning to select transformations either over a config file, or cmd parameters

 New ideas are very welcome!